Top 8 Best PayPal Alternatives for eCommerce Stores – Compared (2022)

 The best thing about Google Pay is that it’s totally free to send and receive money for both customers and merchants.
 Awesome, right?

-5. Amazon Pay
+05. Amazon Pay

-Best for businesses that prioritize fraud protection
+Best for: businesses that prioritize fraud protection.

 Like Google Pay, Amazon Pay is another online payment gateway attached to a reputable brand, which helps with customer trust.
 Users just have to log into their Amazon account and can then use the payment details saved on their account to check out using a familiar interface on any website that accepts Amazon Pay.

-Fraud protection | Can be difficult to integrate on your website without programming knowledge |
+- It can be difficult to integrate on your website without programming knowledge.

 Amazon Pay Fees/Charges